charleneguillaumot/THESIS/README.md

 # Folder "Extrapolation paper"
 From Guillaumot C, Moreau C, Danis B, Saucède T (2020).
 Extrapolation in species distribution modelling.
 Application to Southern Ocean marine species.
 Progress in Oceanography.
 188, 102438. https://doi.org/10.1016/j.pocean.2020.102438

 It contains lines of codes and data to run BRT model and calculate the proportion of model predictions that is model extrapolation.
 It also contains a part in which the percentage of contribution of each environmental layer to extrapolation is calculated.
-Please send an email at charleneguillaumot21@gmail.com if you want the files bias_OK.asc and stack_intermediate.grd, that are missing to run the code properly.
+Please contact me if you want the files bias_OK.asc and stack_intermediate.grd, that are missing to run the code properly.

 # Folder "Choice of predictors"